lacerdamj/lacerdamj.github.io/_pages/about.md

 Recent News
 ======

+- **March 2026** - Our paper [*Static output-feedback control for uncertain systems under input saturation and persistent disturbance*](https://doi.org/10.1016/j.automatica.2026.112943) was published in Automatica!
+This paper is a collaboration with Marcia L. C. Peixoto from the Université Polytechnique Hauts-de-France.
+The paper is open access, feel free to have a look!

 - **March 2026** - Our paper [*Towards uncertainty-quantified data-driven modelling and robust control of a wave energy converter prototype*](https://www.sciencedirect.com/science/article/pii/S0029801826005792) just has been published in the journal Ocean Engineering!
 This work is a collaboration with colleagues from Maynooth University.
 Check it out!

 - **January 2026** - Our paper Robust Control of Wave Energy Systems with Data-Driven Modelling", has been accepted for Lecture presentation at the [2026 IEEE International Symposium on Circuits and Systems](https://2026.ieee-iscas.org/), to be held in Shanghai, China from May 24-27, 2026.